Icinga/icinga2/doc/6-configuring-icinga-2.md

 EnablePerfdata      |**Read-write.** Whether performance data processing is globally enabled.
 Defaults to true.
 UseVfork            |**Read-write.** Whether to use vfork().
 Only available on *NIX.
 Defaults to true.

+## <a id="reserved-keywords"></a> Reserved Keywords

+These keywords are reserved by the configuration parser and must not be used as constants or custom attributes.

+    object
+    template
+    include
+    include_recursive
+    library
+    null
+    partial
+    true
+    false
+    const
+    apply
+    to
+    where
+    import
+    assign
+    ignore
+    zone
+    in

 ## <a id="configuration-syntax"></a> Configuration Syntax